NanoFleet/nanofleet/docs/plugins/01-architecture.md

 ```

 Steps:
-1. Remove plugin from the in-memory registry (so it is excluded from the next TOOLS.md generation)
+1. Remove plugin from the in-memory registry
 2. `container.stop()` + `container.remove()`
 3. Delete `agent_plugins` rows (cascade)
 4. Delete plugin row from DB
-5. **All affected agents are restarted** (fire-and-forget) so their `.mcp.json` and `TOOLS.md` no longer reference the deleted plugin
+5. **All affected agents are restarted** (fire-and-forget) so their `.mcp.json` no longer references the deleted plugin

 ---